spacey-lacey/spectral-tower-translation/README.md

 ## Changes made
 - Removed logic for Shift_JIS tables 0x84–0x87 from character code remapping
-- Greek and Cyrillic fullwidth tiles replaced with ASCII and blank space
+- Greek and Cyrillic fullwidth tiles replaced with ASCII
-- Added single-byte ASCII logic to character code remapping (for inventory and bottom text box)
+- Added single-byte ASCII logic to character code remapping
-- Updated string printing to accept ASCII and Shift_JIS characters
-- Implemented distinct English tilesets for even and odd string indices
+- Implemented ASCII tilesets for even and odd string indices
 - Translated item names
+- Removed dummy cases from string substitution logic (ｇ, ｈ, ｋ)
+- Updated text box printing, including substitution of placeholder characters, to accept ASCII and Shift_JIS characters

+## To do
+- More translations
+- Shift ASCII text a few pixels lower
+- Extend allowed length of some text fields

 ## Tiles
 - The game uses 14x14 instead of 16x16 tiles for some ungodly reason
 - For some other ungodly reason, the game does not use 7x7 tiles; it alternates between 8x7 and 6x7
-- Characters cannot be any wider than 6 px (other than a few possible exceptions when they're guaranteed not to touch)
+- In general, characters cannot be any wider than 6 px
-- Depending on the character's position/index in a line of text, take it from one of two tilesets that is shifted accourdinly: one for even indices (0, 2, ...) and one for odd indices (1, 3, ...)
+- Depending on the character's position/index in a line of text, take it from one of two tilesets that is shifted accordingly: one for even indices (0, 2, ...) and one for odd indices (1, 3, ...)
-- In order to make capital M and W not look really stupid, use 7px wide capitals
+- In order to make capital M and W not look really stupid, use 7px capitals
-- Assuming capitals are only used after a space, make this work for odd tiles by creating special space tiles that include the first column of the character
+- Assuming capitals are only used after a space, implement a workaround for odd positioned capitals by moving the first column to the end of the space before

 ## Very incomplete instructions
 - Set up python venv using requirements.txt